Damms/WazuhSIEMLab/README.md

 On my ubuntu VM I can install [Invoke Atomic](https://github.com/redcanaryco/invoke-atomicredteam/wiki) and simulate some real attacks to create more events.

-Once Invoke Atomic has downloaded we can start to simulate attacks!
-Go into the Wazuh dashboard and you can use the MITRE ATT&CK framework to find attacks.
+Once Invoke Atomic has downloaded I can start to simulate attacks!
+I went into the Wazuh dashboard and used the MITRE ATT&CK framework to find attacks.

 ![image](https://github.com/user-attachments/assets/07e10ed5-c2a3-4d93-a285-45b03743d208)